Shadowdust

 The streets, if you can call them that, are like rivers of shadow, flowing and swirling around your feet.
 They lead you in directions that defy logic, turning upside down or looping back on themselves in impossible ways.
 Walking here feels like navigating a dream, where each step might take you somewhere entirely unexpected.

 And the inhabitants of Shadowdust?
 They’re as enigmatic as their home.
-Figures made of dust and shadow, they move with an ethereal grace, appearing solid one moment and translucent the next.
-Conversing with them is like trying to hold a conversation with a living mirage – their words and even their very beings seem to slip through the grasp of comprehension.
+Figures made of dust and shade, they move with an ethereal grace, appearing solid one moment and translucent the next.
+Conversing with them is like trying to hold a conversation with a mirage – their words and even their very beings seem to slip through the grasp of comprehension.

 Adventure hooks: